 the defendant to publish in the newspaper a letter to the General Scobell vindicating him and also containing statements defamatory of the plaintiff.
 The plaintiff sued.

 In Osborn v.
-Boutler, where some brewers answered a complaint a publican of the poor quality of their beer voicing a suspicion that the publican had watered the beer, it was held that the latter publication was covered privilege.
+Boutler, where some brewers answered a complaint by a publican of the poor quality of their beer by voicing a suspicion that the publican had watered the beer, it was held that the latter publication was covered by privilege.

 The same principle is applicable even when the interest of the defendant is merely the general interest which he possesses in common with all others in the honest and efficient exercise of public officials of duties entrusted to them.